aklajnert/mkdocs-simple-hooks/README.md

 Define your own hooks for mkdocs, without having to create a new package.

+# Deprecated!

+This plugin is no longer supported, as Mkdocs has its functionality implemented in version 1.4.
+See the [documentation](https://www.mkdocs.org/user-guide/configuration/#hooks).

 ## Setup

 Install the plugin using pip: